 6. Giannina Facio:

 Giannina Facio was born on 10th September 1955 and is a famous actress and producer of Costa Rica.
-She has played the wife of Russell Crowe’s character in Gladiator and in Body of Lies.
+She has played the wife of Russell Crowe’s character in Gladiator and Body of Lies.
 She has appeared in numerous films and has partnered with Ridley Scott in most of his movies.

 7. Deborah Nowalski Kader: